-Almost 4 years ago we made the choice to downsize our entire family of 5 into a house that was nearly 2,000 square feet smaller than the one we were currently living in.
-There were many reasons we felt it was right for our family to downsize and it changed our lives for the better.
-If you have been feeling that pull that it might be time for you to make a downsize, you’ll definitely want to read these 12 signs that downsizing is right for you.
+Almost 4 years ago we made the choice to downsize our home.
+Our family of 5 moved into a house that was nearly 2,000 square feet smaller than the one we were currently living in.
+There were many reasons for our family to downsize our home.
+If you have been wondering, “should I downsize my home?”
+Well, I’ve got the answer.
+Here are the 12 most common signs that you should downsize your home.

 *This post contains affiliate links.
 Although I may make a commission, all recommendations are my own.